 While college athletes weigh their options for self-promotion in the future, AC casinos have been ramping up promoting themselves lately.
-The latest New Jersey gambling news also includes an item of particular importance to Tropicana AC guests.
+The latest New Jersey gambling news includes an item of particular importance to Tropicana AC guests.

 Tropicana tier match and AC casino promotions